anmalkov/minerkeeper/README.md

 * Send a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
 * Send a notification if the temperature on any GPU is higher than expected
 * Add the subscriptions
+* Check and send a notification if there is a new version of MinerKeeper available
 * Bugfix: Total shares amount is zero in summary report

 v1.0.6